oroinc/documentation/concept_guides/pricing/pricing_overview.rst

 ..
 A calculated price list (also called combined price list) is an internal representation of all prices available to all customer users of the selected customer on the storefront.

 For example, let's imagine that one of your customer users logs into your storefront.
 They may see prices for both product A and product B. The product A prices come from the default price list available to everybody.
 The product B prices are from a custom price list that you have created to override default product B pricing only for this specific customer.
-Even though you can see all price lists and switch between them in your store management console, your customer users can see only those prices on the storefront that you have made available to them by configuring price lists and their settings.
+Even though you can see all price lists and switch between them in your store back-office, your customer users can see only those prices on the storefront that you have made available to them by configuring price lists and their settings.

 Price Selection Strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^